-- 4. Screw the front nut on to the chamber until you feel the o-ring compress.
-Hand tight compression is all that is needed.
+- 5. Screw the front nut membrane assembly on to the chamber until you feel the o-ring fully compress.
 Do not use tools to tighten.
-The membrane should be flat across the bottom of the chamber without wrinkles. - 5.
+The membrane should be flat across the bottom of the chamber without wrinkles. - 6.
 Fill the chamber with electrolyte until the level reaches the bottom of the internal threads.
-A drop or two of electrolyte may drip from the white vent on the side of the sensor, but this is not a problem.

-- 6. Slowly screw the chamber onto the sensor body.
+A drop or two of electrolyte may drip from the sensor, but this is not a problem. - 7.
+Slowly screw the chamber onto the sensor body.
 A small amount of electrolyte will run out of the hole from which the vent screw was removed.
 Place a paper towel around the sensor to absorb the electrolyte overflow.
 The electrolyte is harmless and will not irritate skin.
 Tighten the chamber until the o-ring at the top of the chamber is compressed.
-Once again, do not use tools to tighten. - 7.
+Once again, do not use tools to tighten. - 8.
 Shake excess electrolyte from the fill hole on the side of the sensor and replace the vent screw.